 University of Maryland Global Campus

-The University of Maryland Global Campus (UMGC) is a Maryland-based public university specializing in online education.
-Its online platform offers more than 40 online master’s degrees and specializations across the fields of business, IT, education, healthcare, and more.
-Designed for working adults, UMGC’s programs are fully online (with optional hybrid classes) and feature multiple start dates and asynchronous coursework for flexibility.
+The University of Maryland Global Campus is a public university dedicated primarily to adult and online learners.
+UMGC offers more than 40 online master’s degrees and specializations across business, IT, education, healthcare, and related fields.

 Featured Program: Master of Business Administration (MBA)